Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 Uniden is not a new name in the world of CB radios and VHF marine gadgets.
 What we have for you from this American-based manufacturer is one of the most affordable marine radios on the market.

-Other than its unbelievable price tag, what actually surprised us are the high-end features that the UM380 offers.
+Other than its unbelievable price tag, what surprised us are the high-end features that the UM380 offers.
 So, why should you go for this radio?

 It has an impressive design.
-I really like the way this radio’s front panel has been designed.
+I like the way this radio’s front panel has been designed.
 It is neither overly complex to intimidate you nor too simple to give it a cheap look.

 This radio has a large amber backlit display that allows easy visibility even in low light conditions.
 This display’s performance gets a good boost from the backlit buttons that make it easy to use the radio even in dark conditions comfortably.